rofeitosa13/bacula-ce/README.md

 The apt-key command will be deprecated after Debian 11 and Ubuntu 22.04 releases as indicated below.
 "The apt-key man page mentions that the "use of apt-key is deprecated, except for the use of apt-key del in maintainer scripts to remove existing keys from the main keyring".
 What's more, "apt-key will last be available in Debian 11 and Ubuntu 22.04."" (https://www.linuxuprising.com/2021/01/apt-key-is-deprecated-how-to-add.html)

+- Cloud synchronization support
+It were included bacula-cloud-storage-common and bacula-cloud-storage-s3 modules to cloud synchronization using S3FS.

 **Download the Docker images**

 ```